-Compliance with the PMIERs financial requirements could impact our holding company liquidity.
-If additional capital is required to support Radian Guaranty's compliance with the PMIERs financial requirements, it may make it more difficult for Radian Guaranty to return capital to Radian Group in the form of dividends or otherwise, and depending on the circumstances, could require Radian Group to make capital contributions to Radian Guaranty, which would leave less liquidity to satisfy Radian Group's other obligations.
+Further, if Radian Guaranty becomes capital constrained, it may be more difficult for Radian Guaranty to return capital to Radian Group, which would compound the negative liquidity impact to Radian Group of the contributions it makes to Radian Guaranty and leave less liquidity to satisfy Radian Group's other obligations.
 Depending on the amount of liquidity that is utilized from Radian Group, we may be required (or may decide) to seek additional capital by incurring additional debt, issuing additional equity, or selling assets, which we may not be able to do on favorable terms, if at all.